Punktum-dk/epp-service-specification/README.md

 <a name="commands"></a>
 ## Commands

-The current implementation is limited to the following list of commands:
+The current implementation implements the following list of commands:

 * hello
 * login, including change password